conversejs/converse.js/docs/source/configuration.rst

 * Default: ``false``

+Enables notifications for nicknames in messages that don't have associated XEP-0372 references linking them to the JID of the person being mentioned.

-Enables desktop notification when user nickname is mentioned without the ``@`` sign.
+In Converse, these would be nicknames that weren't mentioned via the ``@`` sign.

 oauth_providers
 ---------------